natir/variantplaner/docs/usages.md

 └── index genotype
 ```

-In this example case variants is homozygotes in index, mother information is missing, variants is heterozygotes in father.
+In this example case, variants is homozygotes in index, mother information is missing, variants is heterozygotes in father.

 ## Add annotations

-To work on your variant you probably need and annotations.
+To work on your variant, you probably need and annotations.

 ### Snpeff annotations